The insider advice on this page is from one of Wendy’s Trusted Travel Experts for St. Barts: Peg Walsh of St. Barth Properties.

 Amenities usually included

 Daily maid service is included, except on Sundays and island holidays.
 Linens, including beach towels, are always provided.
-Most villas also have Wi-Fi, but the connection can be iffy and cut out at any time.
-St. Barth Properties’ office on the harbor in Gustavia has a strong signal, and our guests are welcome to stop in and check their email or print boarding passes.
+The villas also have Wi-Fi, but the connection can be iffy and cut out at any time.
+Peg’s office on the harbor in Gustavia has a strong signal, and her guests are welcome to stop in and check their email or print boarding passes.

 Amenities not usually included

-Many of the island’s villas do not have U.S. satellite TV service.
+Many of the island’s villas do not have U.S. satellite TV service, but more and more are offering Apple TV.

 Amenity worth splurging on